Furnace Turns on but no Heat.

 5.Inspect the Thermocouple or Flame Sensor.

 When dealing with a furnace that ignites but doesn’t sustain heat, attention to the thermocouple (common in older furnaces) or the flame sensor (found in newer models) is crucial.
-These components play a pivotal role in detecting the presence of a flame, and any issues with them can result in the furnace shutting off prematurely.

 Possible Causes: